tdutel/Cercle1/README.md

 ## ft_printf <a name="ftprintf"></a>

 This project is pretty straightforward, we have to recode printf. we will learn what is and how to implement variadic functions.
 We will reuse this function in our future projects.
-View [subject](https://github.com/tdutel/Cercle1/blob/main/ft_printf/en.subject.pdf)
+View [ft_printf subject](https://github.com/tdutel/Cercle1/blob/main/ft_printf/en.subject.pdf)

 ## get_next_line <a name="gnl"></a>

 May it be a file, stdin, or even later a network connection, we will always need a way to read content line by line.
 It's time to start working on this function, which will be essential for our future projects.
-View [subject] (https://github.com/tdutel/Cercle1/blob/main/get_next_line/en.subject.pdf)
+View [get_next_line subject](https://github.com/tdutel/Cercle1/blob/main/get_next_line/en.subject.pdf)

 ## Usage <a name="usage"></a>